fusterma/JUAS2024/README.md

 The questions for each tutorial can be found [here](./Tutorials2024.md).

-A list with the main MAD-X, cpymad and Python commands required to solved the questions of the proposed solutions can be found [here](./MainCommandsList.md).
+A list with the main MAD-X, cpymad and Python commands to be used along the tutorials can be found [here](./MainCommandsList.md).